 - These experiences include, but are not limited to: participating in international fellowships; attending and/or presenting at international conferences; participating in a university-organized or university-led service trip (such as an Alternative Spring Break or a student-organized program); conducting international research (traveling alone or with faculty)

 - Depending on your proposed experience, you may be required to submit an Non-Credit Experience Abroad Approval Form, which can take up to four weeks to complete.

-Note: All travel plans for countries for which there is a State Department Travel Warning will be assessed by the Travel Warning Review (TWR) Committee, even if travel is to one’s home country.
-Supporting documentation will be requested for a Travel Warning Review.
+Note: All travel plans for countries that are considered high risk will be assessed by the Travel Risk Review Committee (TRRC) Committee, even if travel is to one’s home country.
+Strong supporting documentation will be requested for a travel risk review.